Broadband, TV, and phone setup

 If there’s already a cable plugged into your Virgin Media wall socket, use the spanner supplied in the box to remove it.

 Turn on and start up the Hub

-You’ll know when it’s finished as the base light will be steady and white.
+You'll know it's ready when the base light is steady and white.